L-innnng/Robotic-Drawing-Table/README.md

 # Robotic-Drawing-Table

--The design of the project is shown in the figure below.
+The design of the project is shown as the figure below.

 ![image](https://user-images.githubusercontent.com/100121000/171878473-ff3fcf1b-7818-486a-9261-2d685672f270.png)

-set up:
+Set up:

 -Download the [Arduino IDE from Arduino website](https://www.arduino.cc/en/software).